matthoffner/react-spoiler-component/README.md

 ### Prop Types

-- `shell` - react component placeholder that will be server rendered
 - `selector` - top level selector that is removed after rendering
-- `live` - boolean for determining when component is loaded
+- `path` - path of component that is passed to lazy and rendered
-- `delayMs` - transition time for removing spoiler component, default is 1000ms

 ## Inspiration: